 - CAS report

-Applications and supporting materials, including your CAS report, must be received by February 15.
-We will accept the February LSAT for regular decision, even if the scores are posted after February 15.
+Applications and supporting materials, including your CAS report, must be received by March 1.
+We will accept the February LSAT for regular decision, even if the scores are posted after March 1, as long as your application and all other supporting materials are received by March 1.
 We will inform you that your application has been accepted, denied, or placed on a waiting list by the end of April.

 Late decision applications are considered on a space-available basis.
 Applications will be reviewed upon completion, and decisions will be made shortly thereafter.